sdowding/resume/README.md

 - Designed, implemented, and lead the replacement of the pre-authorized payment (direct deposits) system.
 - From start to launch 3 months after my first day with no customer outages.
 - Using pub/sub for loose coupling with existing payment services.
-- Its goal was to replace manual payment review with a "risk engine" that can make smart decisions based on "factors".
-- The existing system could not longer scale technically or manually.

 #### Project:  Company Level Contributions

-- Leading-by-example to culture of collaboration and "handbook-first" documentation through mentorship, writing, and presenting.
+- Encouraging a culture of collaboration and "handbook-first" documentation through mentorship, writing, and presenting.
-- Currently rolling out the Innersource process to my team with the hope to have it adopted company-wide if we succeed.
+- Rolling out an Innersource process to my team with the hope of having it adopted company-wide if successful.
-- Taking solution designs to the architecture review meeting for company-level discussion and approval.
-Also, review proposals brought forward by other teams.
+- Taking my solution designs to the architecture review meeting for company-level discussion and approval.
+Also, reviewing proposals brought forward by other teams.
-- Documented and taught testing best practices resulting in faster running, less fragile, and more valuable tests.
+- Documenting and teaching testing patterns and best practices resulting in faster running, less fragile, and more valuable tests.
-- Established a deployment process to deploy feature toggled changes to production removing the bottleneck on manual QA testing before deploying.
-We can now deploy in a completely automated process several times a day.
+- Defined a deployment process using feature toggles to remove the bottleneck on manual QA testing before deployments.
 - Migrated my team, then the rest of the company to Trunk Based Development.
-- Writing Architecture Decision Records, on solutions to pain points in the development processes that I identify.
+- Writing Architecture Decision Records and How-To guides to address pain points in the development processes that I identify.
-- Hold "talks" new processes and ideas during monthly tech days.
+- Hold tech team "talks" on new processes and ideas during monthly tech days.
 - Introduces pair programming and mentoring for less experienced developers.
+- Pairing across teams and departments during "Eng-Life Fridays" to help solve engineering problems we can't solve on our own.

 ### Architect, ATB Financial
 ###### May 2018 - March 2020, Edmonton AB